The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Modeling the ionization history of the universe

 However, we think it is most likely that the clumping may scale in the opposite direction, of increasing with higher redshift, reducing the high-$z$ polarization signal.
 The small global ionized fraction at $z>15$ makes it more common for the ionizing regions not to percolate such that Pop-III stars mostly ionize their immediate surroundings.
 These surroundings are overdense, their $\lesssim5$~proper kpc HII regions corresponding to overdensities of $\delta = 6-10$ \citep{whalen04, kitayama04, abel07}, and, even ignoring inhomogeneities within an ionized bubble the clumping factor would be $C = 1+\delta$.
 This effect has not be captured in previous works and we defer to future work with higher resolution simulations to thoroughly study the IGM clumping around Pop-III star-forming halos.

 We also note that the ionization at high redshifts is shaped by SFR$/C$ (eqn.~\ref{eq:sfr_estimate}) and so our flexible prescription for SFR compensates for our rigid prescription for $C$.\\

-At each time step with a given ionized fraction, we use an iterative process to determine $M_{\rm min}$, $J_{\rm LW}$, and the Pop-III SFR, assuming that Pop-III and Pop-II stars produce $1\times 10^5$ and $9700$ LW photons per stellar baryon respectively \citep[e.g.][]{schaerer02, mebane18, irsic20}.
+At each time step with a given ionized fraction, we calculate $J_{\rm LW}$ and the Pop-III SFR by looping over these quantities and $M_{\rm min}(J_{\rm LW})$ iteratively until convergence, assuming that Pop-III and Pop-II stars produce $1\times 10^5$ and $9700$ LW photons per stellar baryon respectively \citep[e.g.][]{schaerer02, mebane18, irsic20}.
 We then calculate $\xion$ at the next time step using the resulting star formation rates, taking the number of ionizing photons produced per stellar baryon to be $6\times 10^4$ and $4\times10^3$ in Pop-III and Pop-II stars respectively \citep[e.g.][]{schaerer02, alvarez06, visbal15}.
 We assume that all ionizing photons escape from a Pop-III star forming halo \citep[e.g.][]{whalen04, abel07}, and vary the constant ionizing photon escape fraction in Pop-II halos as a free parameter.
 While it would be unexpected for the escape fraction to evolve substantially at a given halo mass over the brief reionization phase, some models do invoke an escape fraction that decreases with halo mass \citep[e.g.][]{finkelstein19}.
 Such a decrease would lengthen the duration of the Pop-II phase of reionization and strengthen our results.

 Finally, given the ionization history of the universe, we compute the Thomson scattering optical depth $\tau$ by integrating the electron number density along the line of sight, assuming that helium is singly ionized before HeII reionization at $z=3$ and fully ionized after that.
 We obtain the CMB EE power spectrum for each reionization history using CLASS \citep{classii}.
 In what follows, we will quote the $\Delta\chi^2$ values of the EE power spectra, computed using the EE power at $\ell=2-100$ assuming cosmic variance limited.
-We calculate this $\Delta\chi^2$ value for each model with Pop-III star formation against a model involving only the Pop-II contribution to reionization with the same total $\tau$.
+We calculate this $\Delta\chi^2$ value for each model with Pop-III star formation against a model involving only the Pop-II contribution to reionization with the same total $\tau$.\footnote{We note that we have fixed the amplitude of scalar fluctuations $A_s$ when generating the EE power spectrum, instead of fixing $\exp(-2\tau)A_s$.
+Implementing the latter only results in minor changes in the $\Delta\chi^2$ values since we compare models with the same total $\tau$.}